 This year, COVID restrictions mean that BYG 2021 will be an online event organised by the University of Cambridge.
 The event will be an opportunity for yeast researchers in the UK and Ireland to meet virtually to present and discuss their latest research.
 The three-day programme will include invited lectures, offered papers, poster flashes, poster sessions and break-out discussions.
 It will also be an opportunity to reflect on the current state of yeast research and discuss the directions in which the field should move in the future.
 To that end, the programme will include a panel discussion, chaired by Nobel Laureate, Paul Nurse, focusing on the future of yeast research, in which questions and comments will be welcome from the audience.

-Abstract submission for the British Yeast Group 2021 meeting is now open.
+Abstract submissions for the British Yeast Group 2021 meeting have been extended.

 Both members and non-members of the Microbiology Society are welcome to submit an abstract for the meeting.
 All offered oral, posters and flash presentations will be selected from the abstracts submitted.
 Once submissions are closed, they will be reviewed by the organising committee, and submitters will be notified of the outcome by email on the week commencing 4 October.